Cecilia Zandalasini

-Cecilia Zandalasini ([tʃeˈtʃiːlja ddzandalaˈziːni]; born 16 March 1996) is an Italian basketball player for Virtus Bologna of the Italian LBF and the Italian national team.
+Cecilia Zandalasini ([tʃeˈtʃiːlja ddzandalaˈziːni]; born 16 March 1996) is an Italian basketball player for the Golden State Valkyries of the Women's National Basketball Association (WNBA) and for Famila Basket Schio of the Lega Basket Femminile.
+She also plays for the Italian national team.
 She was the MVP of 2016 FIBA Europe Under-20 Championship for Women.

 Early life

 Zandalasini was born on 16 March 1996 in Broni, Italy.
 She is the daughter of Roberto Zandalasini and Paola Lombardi.
 While playing with Geas Basket, she won six Italian youth club championships.